 David Weekley Homes has always been financially conservative.
 We don’t follow the crowd.
 We don’t take unnecessary risks.
 And, we never lose sight of who we are.
-More than 35 years of booms and busts have taught us that if you stick to what you know, you’ll not only survive tough times, you’ll emerge from them even stronger.
+Nearly 40 years of booms and busts have taught us that if you stick to what you know, you’ll not only survive tough times, you’ll emerge from them even stronger.

 As a privately-held company, David Weekley Homes is not burdened by irrational pressure to deliver short-term profits at any cost.
 During the depths of the 1980s recession, many home builders were folding.
 We sustained some short-term losses but kept our eye on the horizon and persevered.
 Within a few short years, David Weekley Homes emerged stronger and with an even greater market share.